timsolig/PKDProject/Diaries/viktor.md

 3h: Group session.
 First version of the game working.
 Faced some major issues, as we'd been building the code in an inapplicable way.

 ## 2021-02-23
 3h: Group session.
 Starting to form a "game state".
 Complicated and time consuming.
+Writing on the report.

 ## 2021-02-24
 4h: Rebuilding the code from scratch, trying to tackle the problem from another angle.
 Managed to switch between a menu and a game view.
 Was still facing issues with variables out of scope, not being able to update the game between levels etc.